timeplus-io/docs/docs/usecases.md

 **Use Case:** Data keeps changing, and each type of changing data is a stream.
 It's a common requirement to query multiple kinds of data in the same time to enrich the data, get more context and understand their correlation.

 For example, we want to understand how many minutes by average between the user books the car and start the trip.
-The booking information in [bookings](#bookings) table and [trips](#trips) table contains the trip start time and end time
+The booking information in [bookings](#bookings) stream and [trips](#trips) stream contains the trip start time and end time

 ```sql
 select avg(dateDiff('second',bookings.time,trips.end_time))